babelouest/glewlwyd/README.md

 ![logged in](docs/screenshots/login-nopassword.png)

 Glewlwyd 2.0 Realease Candidate 2 [is out](https://github.com/babelouest/glewlwyd/releases/tag/v2.0.0-rc2).
-All the planned new functionalities gor Release 2.0 are now implemented.
-What's left before the official release is to make sure no critical or important bugs are still present.
+All the planned new functionalities before Release 2.0 are now implemented.
+What's left before the official 2.0 release is to make sure no critical or important bugs are still present.
 Feel free to [install](docs/INSTALL.md), test it, and [send feedbacks](https://github.com/babelouest/glewlwyd/issues) if you feel like it.

 Important!
-Due to complete database reworking of the application, you can't upgrade an existing installation from Glewlwyd 1.x to Glewlwyd 2.x.
+Due to a complete database reworking of the application, you can't upgrade an existing installation from Glewlwyd 1.x to Glewlwyd 2.x.

 ## Installation